spang-lab/FastqPuri/README_trimFilter.md

    `adapter_even_short.fa`, `adapter_odd_short.fa`.
 Fasta files containing
     one adapter sequence each, longer/shorter than 16 nucleotides and with an even/odd length.
-   * Example files to test the adapter contamination searchs:
+   * Example files to test the adapter contamination searches:
    `human_[even/odd]_wad_[even/odd]_[long/short].fq`.
 Short fastq files where
-    adapters contaminations have been inserted in all possible ways: even/odd positions, at the beginning/middle/end of the reads.
+    adapters/contaminations have been inserted in all possible ways: even/odd positions, at the beginning/middle/end of the reads.
 Read lengths are even or odd as the first suffix indicates.
 The adapter contaminations included are suggested by the second even/odd suffix, and the long/short suffix.
-2. `adapters/run_example.sh`: runs examples of reads containing adapters contaminations.
+2. `adapters/run_example.sh`: runs examples of reads containing adapter contaminations.
 A set of different possibilities is covered.
-   See README file inside the folder `adapters`
+   See README file inside the folder `adapters`.

 3. `run_example_TREE.sh`: the code was tested with flags:
    ```